adamhatton/quizle/README.md

 - [GitHub](https://github.com/) – used to store the source code for the application
 - [Heroku](https://www.heroku.com/) - used to host and deploy the live website
 - [jpg2png](https://jpg2png.com/) - used for converting jpg files to png
+- [Sessions colour picker](https://www.sessions.edu/color-calculator/) - used to help create a colour palette
 - [Techsini](http://techsini.com/multi-mockup/) - used to generate a multi-device mockup (as seen at the beginning of the README)
 - [TinyPNG](https://tinypng.com/) - used for reducing image file sizes